Our Clients |

 The Bitter Realities of the Bulk Translation Industry

 The typical Japanese-to-English translation broker-agency has a number of salient characteristics that do not bode well for the quality or trustworthiness of the translations they purchase and resell.

 A typical translation broker of the type generally serving law firms in the US:

 - has not a single translator that they truly "have" (i.e., they have no translator employees) and merely purchases translations, sometimes via a subcontracting relationship with yet another translation broker;

 - is incapable of judging the quality of the translations themselves and must outsource "quality assurance," which is the euphemism usually applied to the process of repairing translations poorly done by low-paid translators in unknowable venues;

 - these days probably is a power user of Japanese-to-English translators in China, and perhaps other venues where the translators are unlikely to be sufficiently capable in either Japanese or English; and

 - will usually certify the accuracy of a translation with a letter bearing only the name of a person knowing nothing about Japanese or even translation in general.

 The best advice that can be given to a user of Japanese-to-English translation services looking for quality and concerned about security is to:

-- seek out and develop relationships with smaller translation companies specializing in Japanese/English and having actual translators, and
+- seek out and develop relationships with smaller translation companies specializing in Japanese/English and having actual translators as employees, and

 - expect to be given information about the translator or (better yet), be able to meet or at least have a chat with the translator on the phone.